Uganda

 -

-- A non-resident who provides services which are deemed to take place in Uganda such as electronic services will not be allowed an input VAT credit on purchases made in making such taxable supplies.
+- A non-resident who provides services that are deemed to take place in Uganda, such as electronic services, will not be allowed an input VAT credit on purchases made in making such taxable supplies.

 - Restriction on claiming input VAT only on related business generating a taxable supply.

-- Amendment to allow for the option for non resident suppliers to file returns and pay tax in United States dollars.
+- Amendment to allow for the option for non-resident suppliers to file returns and pay tax in United States dollars (USD).

 - The list of Public International Organisations (entitled to certain VAT reliefs) was expanded to add ZEP-RE(PTA Reinsurance Company).